LUCY’S NEW BEGINNING THANKS TO ST. MARY’S CENTER

 “Lucy like other children and adults with intellectual disabilities learn new skills with time and individualized support…Today Lucy continues to reside with her family and has returned to her new school this fall.”

-Recently, Lucy an 11-year-old girl, who was removed from her home by the Department of Children and Families due to neglect, was referred to St. Mary’s Center’s Bridge Home for clinical assessment, stabilization services, and 24/7/365 professional care.
-Each year, the Bridge Home program provides 125 children with nurturing care and a safe place to call home.
+Recently, Lucy an 11-year-old girl, who was removed from her home by the Department of Children and Families due to neglect, was referred to St. Mary’s Center for clinical assessment, stabilization services, and 24/7/365 professional care.

-When Lucy first arrived at Bridge Home, she only spoke “Spanglish,” and she was unable to perform basic daily functions such as showering on her own, washing her hair, dressing herself, or eating with a fork and knife.
+When Lucy first arrived, she only spoke “Spanglish,” and she was unable to perform basic daily functions such as showering on her own, washing her hair, dressing herself, or eating with a fork and knife.
 Lucy struggled to comprehend and follow directions for basic tasks, and as a result she became increasingly aggressive at school.

-Working collaboratively with family members, medical professionals, and with Lucy herself, Bridge Home’s clinicians assessed her development, cognition, and physical and emotional well-being.
+Working collaboratively with family members, medical professionals, and with Lucy herself, St. Mary’s Center’s clinicians assessed her development, cognition, and physical and emotional well-being.

-During the assessment it was discovered that Lucy had received a previous misdiagnosis of attention deficit disorder (ADD) prior to her arrival at Bridge Home.
-Because of Bridge Home’s thorough assessment, Lucy finally received a proper diagnosis of Intellectual Disability (ID) disorder, characterized by below-average IQ or mental ability.
+During the assessment it was discovered that Lucy had received a previous misdiagnosis of attention deficit disorder (ADD) prior to her arrival at St. Mary’s Center.
+Because of a thorough assessment, Lucy finally received a proper diagnosis of Intellectual Disability (ID) disorder, characterized by below-average IQ or mental ability.

 Lucy like other children and adults with intellectual disabilities learn new skills with time and individualized support.
 In Lucy’s case she was acting out of frustration, because she was not receiving the specialized care she deserves.